Tewa language

-The language has struggled to maintain a healthy speaker base; however, because of efforts to preserve the language starting in the 1980s—both by native speakers and linguists—this problem is not as dire as it for some other indigenous languages.
+The language has struggled to maintain a healthy speaker base; however, because of efforts to preserve the language starting in the 1980s—both by native speakers and linguists—this problem is not as dire as for some other indigenous languages.

 Tewa has a fairly large phoneme inventory with 45 distinct individual sounds.
-12 of these are vowels, which can be either long or short.
-Tewa, like other Tanoan languages, also makes use of tones, of which it has 4.
+Twelve of these are vowels, which can be either long or short.
+Tewa, like other Tanoan languages, also makes use of tones, of which it has four.

 Dialects and usage

 The 1980 census counted 1,298 speakers, almost all of whom are bilingual in English.
-Each pueblo or reservation where it is spoken has a dialect: